mindpowered/invoices-python/README.md

 # Licensing
 To obtain a version of this package under the MIT License, follow the instructions to [get a license][purchase].
 The MIT License has no restrictions on commercial use and permits reuse within proprietary software.

+# About
+An invoice lists the quantities and costs of the products or services provided by a seller to a buyer.
+The top of the invoice usually includes the:
+- contact information of the seller
+- contact information of the buyer
+- date of the invoice

+In the middle of the invoice is a list of products or services.
+A line item refers to a line from this list.
+The line item describes the product or service, quantity, rate, price, and taxes.

+At the bottom of the invoice is a summary which usually includes:
+- subtotal (before tax)
+- total (with tax) amount
+- payment terms.

+This package aims to provide the tools to create and edit invoices.
+This is useful for sending by the seller or receiving by the buyer.

 # Requirements
 - Requires Python 3.x.
 Due to security fixes and new features Python 3.7 or later is recommended.